Vendicated/Vencord/src/plugins/themeAttributes/README.md

 # ThemeAttributes

-This plugin adds data attributes to various elements inside Discord
+This plugin adds data attributes and CSS variables to various elements inside Discord

 This allows themes to more easily theme those elements or even do things that otherwise wouldn't be possible